 Regional accreditation is the gold standard in education, and the New England Commission on Higher Education (NECHE, formerly known as the Commission on Institutions of Higher Education for NEASC) is the regional accrediting agency for more than 200 colleges and universities across New England, including UNE.
-The University of New England has been continuously accredited by NECHE since 1966.
 Our dedication to accreditation affirms UNE’s culture of continuous reflection and assessment in our learning community as well as helping UNE set and pursue its strategic goals.
 For more information on UNE’s NECHE accreditation and accreditation process, see the posts:

 - Inside the accreditation process – with Dr. Jayne Pelletier

 - Why should I go to an accredited school?

 Rigorous assessment process